MichelaPozzi/2025-topic-03-group-04/README.md

 By receiving correlation values higher than 0.9, the control values showed very high correlation and are therefore reproducible.
 Our rnase measurements correlated less, especially in fractions 2, 21 and 23.
-We defined a threshold of reproducibility at 0.7, which the mesurements of fraction 2 did not surpass.
-Nevertheless since the majority of the values are still highly correlating, we accept the sporadic variance in the second measurement in application to our analysis, however, we cannot conlcude redproducibility for other measurements
+We defined a threshold of reproducibility at 0.7, which the measurements of fraction 2 did not surpass.
+Nevertheless since the majority of the values are still highly correlating, we accept the sporadic variance in the second measurement in application to our analysis, however, we cannot conclude reproducibility for other measurements
 ![image](https://github.com/user-attachments/assets/6848a870-60ce-4d15-b005-a6c71b5ead1d)
 ![image](https://github.com/user-attachments/assets/3b6af159-57b2-43b3-94dd-f329f34c09f4)